Speeding and Traffic Ticket Fines and Penalties in New York

 The New York point system is a way for the DMV to track your driving abilities, and for habitual violators to face more severe penalties.
 Points from a traffic ticket are added to your driving record, where they will remain for 3 years.
 If 6 points are added to your driving record in an 18-month period, you can face a New York drivers responsibility assessment fee.
 You will be responsible for paying this fee annually for 3 years, or until the points are removed from your record.
 Any additional points added to your record during that period will cost you additional money.

-The good news is that eligible drivers can take a New York Point and Insurance Reduction Program (PIRP) to remove points and prevent additional fines.
-By completing a PIRP, the DMV is prevented from adding the points from your traffic conviction to your driving record total, which helps you avoid consequences like surcharges, a suspended license, or auto insurance rate hikes.
+The good news is that eligible drivers can take a New York Point and Insurance Reduction Program (PIRP) to remove up to 4 points and prevent fines.

 Drivers License Suspension or Revocation